Love, Learn, Aspire

 At Preston Primary School we are committed to providing our children with a broad and balanced curriculum which supports the development of key skills in reading, writing, communication and maths as well as preparing children to be lifelong learners in the 21st century and beyond.
 We have designed a curriculum that is inclusive to all and accessible to those with SEND in line with the school's equality plan.
-It is based on Chris Quigley's Essentials Curriculum to focus on skills development.
-Our curriculum is designed to take into account our cultural capital and provide children with the opportunities to broaden their experience and understanding of our rich and diverse society.
+It is based on Chris Quigley's Essentials Curriculum to focus on skills development and teaching essential characteristics for each subject (threshold concepts).
+Our curriculum is designed to take into account our prior learning and provide children with the opportunities to broaden their experience and understanding of our rich and diverse society.
+We intend to use the rich natural resources we have in our local community to support learning.

 Learning takes place through a range of adult-led and child-initiated activities, increasing in formality as our children progress through the school.
 Children are prepared to meet the expectations of national standards but this is not done to the exclusion of other subjects and it is part of our school ethos to keep the child at the centre of everything we do.